 I originally got this idea from Cup of Autism, and it is so so so easy to make!
 The base is all PVC pipe, and we used 7 pipes total including the ladder.

 We wanted to make it a little bit taller, so we decided to make the sides 30″ instead of 24″.

-For the netting, we used high-pressure cargo netting from Joann Fabrics which sells for $7.99, and I of course used a 40% off coupon to get it a little cheaper.
+For the sides, we used utility fabric cargo netting from Joann Fabrics which sells for $7.99, and I of course used a 40% off coupon to get it a little cheaper.
 I secured it to the pipes using (a ton of) cable ties, making sure to pull it tight so that the balls wouldn’t bulge out too much on the sides.